Picking the right graphic file type

 • If you are uploading graphics to your website - logos, icons, backgrounds, other graphics

-• If your image needs to rescale to different sizes on your website.
+• If your image needs to be scaled to different sizes on your website.

 PDFs — Portable Document Format

 The multi-purpose PDF.
-It's suitable for use in print and online and can hold both raster and vector graphics.
+It's suitable for print and online use and can hold raster and vector graphics.
 Many software options can open a PDF, from inbuilt options on your desktop operating system to smartphones and tablets to high-end options like Adobe Acrobat Pro.

 When to use a PDF